OpenCommit-H/github-readme-developer-health/README.md

 7. Please refer to the document below for customization.

 # 3-1.
-Re-enroll Your Infos
+Re-Register Your Infos

 1. Please refer to the following document and delete our application permissions.
    - [delete application permissions](https://www.notion.so/Note-How-to-remove-third-party-account-access-8ea5291859664c4db94e8a18f8a46000)